|

 members of

-In addition to the free concerts, the Fair features livestock shows, a rodeo, high diving demonstrations, blue ribbon judging, a horse show, arts & crafts, a daily parade, a model farm, numerous displays, a vast selection of food, and a large major carnival midway.
-(If you want the best possible seats at these (otherwise) free concerts, it's possible to buy reserved seat tickets in advance to the "Orange Circle" section for $10 each, beginning in early June.
-Otherwise, concert seating is on a first-come, first-served basis.)
-The Fair draws big crowds; almost a million people
+In addition to the concerts, the Fair features livestock shows, a rodeo, high diving demonstrations, blue ribbon judging, a horse show, arts & crafts, a daily parade, a model farm, numerous displays, a vast selection of food, and a large major carnival midway.
+The Fair draws big crowds; almost a million people last year.
+The largest crowds (over 75,000) show up on Saturdays & Sundays.

 [You can access the Orange